Deploy PaddlePaddle on Arm Cortex-M with Arm Virtual Hardware

 Text recognition is a sub-task of OCR.
 It’s the step after text detection in OCR’s two-stage algorithm which converts image information into text information.

-In this Learning Path, you will learn how to apply deep learning (DL) to the OCR text recognition task and setup a development flow from model training to application deployment.
+In this Learning Path, you’ll learn how to apply deep learning (DL) to the OCR text recognition task and set up a development flow from model training to application deployment.

 • Use PaddleOCR to obtain a trained English text recognition model